 The US nuclear monopoly ended in 1949 following the Soviet development of nuclear weapons.
 Since then, the world has persisted with multiple nuclear powers.
 Similarly, some AI scenarios involve multiple advanced AIs.
-Such scenarios have been considered especially in the context of AIs based on the digitization or emulation of human brains, 73 though they could also occur for other forms of AI.
+Such scenarios have been considered especially in the context of AIs based on the digitization or emulation of human brains, though they could also occur for other forms of AI.

 A central feature of the ongoing era of multiple nuclear powers is the doctrine of nuclear deterrence, in which the threat of nuclear attack dissuades rival countries from waging major wars.
-The absence of a global war since WWII arguably affirms the effectiveness of nuclear deterrence,74 though this is controversial: other factors may explain international stability after WWII, including a desire to avoid any major war, nuclear or non-nuclear, and the general satisfaction of the Soviet Union and the United States with their positions in global affairs.75 Similarly, deterrence could potentially facilitate the nonviolent and reasonably peaceable coexistence of rival AI powers.
-Scholarship on and experience with nuclear deterrence suggests that an AI deterrence regime may be most successful if (1) no side has the ability to destroy rivals or disable their AI systems without suffering devastating retaliation, an ability sometimes referred to in the nuclear weapons literature as "primacy"76 and in the AI literature as "decisive strategic advantage",77 (2) rival parties have incentives to avoid crises, or to deescalate crises if they occur, a condition sometimes referred to in the nuclear weapons literature as "crisis stability",78 and (3) miscalculations on the intentions and activities of rivals can be avoided.
-These and other aspects of nuclear deterrence could prove valuable for managing a world of multiple rival advanced AI powers.
+The absence of a global war since WWII arguably affirms the effectiveness of nuclear deterrence, though this is controversial: other factors may explain international stability after WWII, including a desire to avoid any major war, nuclear or non-nuclear, and the general satisfaction of the Soviet Union and the United States with their positions in global affairs.
+Similarly, deterrence could potentially facilitate the nonviolent and reasonably peaceable coexistence of rival AI powers.
+Scholarship on and experience with nuclear deterrence suggests that an AI deterrence regime may be most successful if (1) no side has the ability to destroy rivals or disable their AI systems without suffering devastating retaliation, an ability sometimes referred to in the nuclear weapons literature as "primacy" and in the AI literature as "decisive strategic advantage", (2) rival parties have incentives to avoid crises, or to deescalate crises if they occur, a condition sometimes referred to in the nuclear weapons literature as "efferred to in the nuclear weapons literature as "efferred to in the nuclear weapons literature as and the intentions and activities of rivals can be